Muslim Student Advisory Committee

 Are you a Muslim Youth currently attending a High School in Calgary?
 Are you finding it challenging to maintain your prayers and Muslim identity in school?
 Then this project is just for you!
 We are here to support you and your Muslim identity as you navigate your way through High School by the establishment of a Muslim Youth Club (MYC) at your School.
 We will guide you through the entire process of starting an MYC and support you throughout the academic year.
-We currently have MYCs established in the following schools:
+MSAC currently works with or operates an MYC at the following locations:

-If you want to be a part of these MYCs or want to establish one at your school, please fill out the form below!
+If you want to be a part of these MYCs or want to establish one at your school, please fill out the form below, or email us directly at msaccalgary@gmail.com

 What can MSAC do for YOU?